ApeWorX/ape/docs/userguides/console.md

 ### Global Extras

-You can also add an `ape_console_extras.py` file to the global ape config directory (`$HOME/.ape/ape_console_extras.py`) and it will execute regardless of project context you are in.
+You can also add an `ape_console_extras.py` file to the global ape data directory (`$HOME/.ape/ape_console_extras.py`) and it will execute regardless of project context you are in.
 This may be useful for variables and utility functions you use across all of your projects.